Mansfield-R/Restaurant-V1-Dev10/README.md

 # Restaurant - Dev 10 Submission

-Restaurant html project used to test coding skills.
-Created for Software Guild and the Dev10 program at Genesis 10.
+This is a mock restaurant website that was created after a two-week online introductory course offered by The Software Guild and was used in the application/interview process for Genesis 10's Dev 10 Program.

+I had no previous knowledge of any Front-End or Back-End development languages when I started this application.

+## Technologies Used
+* HTML
+* CSS